Grandpa’s distinctive chuckle

 “I love that I’m telling this story to someone who isn’t even born yet.”

 Luis tells one of his family’s Christmas traditions.

 “Stories of Our Family” Project

-Videosyncracy is a video production company in the San Francisco Bay Area that produces the Voices of My Heritage videos.
+Videosyncracy is a video production company that produces the Voices of My Heritage videos.
 We at Videosyncracy facilitate the collection of Life Stories by your extended family into your own video library that we call “Stories of Our Family.”
 The collection becomes a Family Album or Family Tree in motion and sound, and it can be accessible via the Internet to family members in many places in the world.
 For more information, go to the “Stories of Our Family” page.

 * – NOTE: We use these terms interchangeably: “Video Memoir” and “Life Story Video.”
 The same is true of “elder” and “senior.”